-Recent C02 emissions data published by Wizz Air matches closely to figures from IBA's InsightIQ Carbon Emissions Calculator, highlighting the fidelity of IBA's CO2 data.
+Recent CO2 emissions data published by Wizz Air matches closely to figures from IBA's InsightIQ Carbon Emissions Calculator, highlighting the fidelity of IBA's CO2 emissions data.

 Image: Breaking Travel News, Flickr

 Combining IBA’s proprietary fuel burn data with InsightIQ’s flight and fleets modules, you can illustrate carbon emissions by combinations of factors including time, airline, lessor, model, portfolio, OEM and aircraft MSN.
 Using this data, we compared intelligence from our CEC with operator data from Wizz Air’s latest CO2 emissions update, and identified a very close correlation between the figures.
 This indicates the accuracy of CO2 emission modelling capability for our InsightIQ subscribers.